 While there is little scientific evidence to say these therapies work, many parents and therapists say their child's behavior and communication skills improve, and that the children seem to enjoy these therapies.

 Autism is a challenging condition for children and their families, but the outlook is much better than it was a generation ago.
-Today, doctors and therapists can help manage many of the symptoms of autism, though most people will still have some symptoms throughout their lives.
+Today, doctors and therapists can help manage many of the symptoms of autism, though most people still have symptoms throughout their lives.

 Autism can be associated with other disorders that affect the brain, such as mental disability or fragile X syndrome.
 Some people with autism may have seizures.
+People with autism often have psychiatric conditions, such as attention deficit hyperactivity disorder (ADHD), anxiety, and bipolar disorder.

 Many families find a support group helps them cope with the challenges of autism.